 McAllister Towing is one of the oldest and largest marine towing and transportation companies in the United States.
 They operate a fleet of more than seventy tugboats and twelve barges along the East Coast from Portland, Maine to San Juan, Puerto Rico.

-Although their corporate headquarters are located in New York City they operates in the ports of: Portland Maine, Staten Island New York, Philadelphia, Pennsylvania; Baltimore, Maryland; Hampton Roads, Virginia; Wilmington North Carolina, Georgetown, and Charleston, South Carolina as well as Jacksonville, and Port Everglades, Florida; including San Juan Puerto Rico.
+Although their corporate headquarters are located in New York City they operate in the ports of: Portland, Maine, Staten Island, New York, Philadelphia, Pennsylvania; Baltimore, Maryland; Hampton Roads, Virginia; Wilmington, North Carolina, Georgetown, and Charleston, South Carolina as well as Jacksonville, and Port Everglades, Florida and San Juan, Puerto Rico.
 McAllister engages in ship docking, general harbor towing, coastal towing and bulk transportation.

 In the early twentieth century there was a period of innovation and expansion.
 Captain James was one of the first to convert a sail lighter into a bulk oil carrier, for the transport of oil around New York Harbor.
 The company also became known nationally for its salvage work, which extended from the West Indies, along the Atlantic Coast as far north as Maine.